elastic/elasticsearch-py/docs/sphinx/quickstart.rst

 Connecting
 ----------

-You can connect to the Elastic Cloud using an API key and the Cloud ID.
+You can connect to Elastic Cloud using an API key and the Cloud ID.

 .. code-block:: python